-Warners can assist you with any applications that need to be made to either the Court of Protection or the Office of the Public Guardian, including the registration of an existing enduring or lasting power of attorney, deputy applications or applications for Court guidance/orders as and when needed (for example, a request to make gifts from the donor’s assets or a request to sell the donor’s home).
+Our specialist solicitors can assist you with any applications that need to be made to the Court of Protection including deputy applications or applications for court guidance or orders for attorneys or deputies as and when needed (for example, a request to make gifts from the donor’s assets or a request to sell the donor’s home).

 If somebody loses their mental capacity to deal with their own affairs without having put in place an enduring or lasting power of attorney a deputy will need to be appointed.